Home » Posts tagged 'Argentina'

 Promastodonsaurus bellmani. © Jason R. Abdale.
 February 9, 2021.

 During the middle Triassic Period, crocodilians did not exist, so the capitosaurians like Mastodonsaurus and Promastodonsaurus essentially filled in that ecological niche as crocodilian analogs.
-Large amphibians like these would continue to dominate freshwater environments until they were replaced by the phytosaurus, who in turn would be replaced by crocodilians.
+Large amphibians like these would continue to dominate freshwater environments until they were replaced by the phytosaurus during the late Triassic Period, who in turn would be replaced by crocodilians during the Jurassic Period.

 This was the first illustration that I made which was actually published.
 I drew this last year for Prehistoric Times Magazine, and it was accepted by Mr. Michael Fredericks, the magazine’s editor.
 It appeared in print in issue #102 (Summer 2012).
 Needless to say, I was excited when I was told that one of my drawings would appear in a magazine.
 I was even more excited when I actually saw it in print.
 Giganotosaurus carolinii lived in Argentina about 100 million years ago (or MYA as it is commonly abbreviated) during the middle Cretaceous Period.
 Giganotosaurus, which means “giant southern lizard”, was slightly larger than T. rex, but it also evolved from a more primitive ancestry.
 Because it was more evolutionarilly primitive than T. rex, I wanted to give it more crocodile-like skin.
 This drawing took me three whole weeks to complete, working non-stop.
 By contrast, my “Tyrannosaurus rex head” drawing, which is equally detailed and is the same size, only took me three days.
 Why did this drawing take so long?
 It’s because each scale had to be drawn individually and given special individual attention.